bacontime/fiddling-around-with-Cairn/combat-math.md

 - When Bear survives, they're left with an average of 2.36 HP and  13.84 STR
 - When Adventurer survives, they're left with an average of 1.08 HP and  9.95 STR

+Given that the adventurer goes first with probability, 11/20, we can expect they win about 54% of the time.

 ### Root Goblin vs Standard Reference Adventurer